 - Optimizing the efficiency and productivity of a working environment

-At its core, DevOps is a mechanism for fostering much better communication and collaboration between departments in a business.
-DevOps can help asset managers to greatly improve their professional agility and the scalability of their firms.
+At its core, DevOps is a mechanism for fostering better communication and collaboration between departments in a business.
+DevOps can help asset managers greatly improve their professional agility and the scalability of their firms.